Rona Ambrose: Environment Minister

 Ambrose attended the November 2006 United Nations Climate Change Conference in Nairobi, Kenya.

 A few weeks before Ambrose was shuffled out from the environment portfolio, she told a parliamentary committee that Canada had paid its debts under the Kyoto Protocol only to have an Environment Canada official point out that the bill was still unpaid.

 Western Economic Diversification and Intergovernmental Affairs

-News stories began to appear in late 2006 of a possible Cabinet shuffle that included shifting Ambrose from her environment portfolio.
-As part of the January 4, 2007 cabinet shuffle, Ambrose was replaced as Environment Minister by John Baird and became Minister of Western Economic Diversification, Minister of Intergovernmental Affairs and President of the Queen's Privy Council for Canada.
+News stories of a possible Cabinet shuffle began to appear in late 2006 that included shifting Ambrose from her environment portfolio.
+As part of the January 4, 2007, cabinet shuffle, Ambrose was replaced as Environment Minister by John Baird and became Minister of Western Economic Diversification, Minister of Intergovernmental Affairs, and President of the Queen's Privy Council for Canada.